Local Prevention Agreement West Maas en Waal

-Here it is: the local prevention agreement 'West Maas en Waal Vitaal'.
-The municipality of West Maas en Waal (WMW) has laid down its ambitions in the field of prevention and the associated implementation agreements.
-It is an agreement by and for the people of West Maas en Waal.
+Here it is, the local prevention agreement 'West Maas en Waal Vitaal'.
+The Municipality of West Maas en Waal (WMW) has laid down its ambitions in the field of prevention and the associated implementation agreements.
+It is an agreement by and for the residents of West Maas en Waal.

-The agreement encompasses existing policies and actions and combines them with new ideas and activities.
-The ambitions are in line with the national priorities:
+The agreement builds on existing policies and initiatives and combines them with new ideas and activities.
+The goals align with the national priorities:

 - Smoke less